turingschool/curriculum/source/projects/idea_box.markdown

 ["a", "b", "c", "d", "e"].delete_at("2")
 ```

 The position needs to be an integer, not a string.
+Where did the string come from?

+HTTP requests are just made of strings.
+So when you use `params` in a Sinatra app, the values from the request are *always* strings.
+Our form is submitting the position as a parameter in the HTTP request.
+When we pass that parameter into the `delete` method the position is a string.
+But `delete_at` will only work with an integer.

-Let's let the controller deal with that:
+Let's deal with that by calling `.to_i` on the `id`:

 ```ruby
 delete '/:id' do |id|